trail.cam

 How to Set Up a DSLR Camera Trap: Flash, Focus, and Triggers

-How to set up a camera trap with a DSLR: triggers, pre-focusing, multi-flash lighting, exposure, and weatherproofing — real settin
+How to set up a camera trap with a DSLR: triggers, pre-focusing, multi-flash lighting, exposure, and weatherproofing — real settings from the field.

 DSLR Camera Trap vs. Trail Camera: Which Is Worth It for Wildlife Photography?